opencap/protocol/README.md

 * Bob's decides to send Alice 5 BTC via her alias @alice.ogdolo.com
 * Bob's wallet parses the alias into a URL destination and HTTP method
 * @alice.ogdolo.com -> GET https://ogdolo.com:703/address/alice/btc
-* If alice truly has a Bitcoin address hosted on the domain that her alias suggests, the address and signature will be sent back to Bob's wallet with an HTTP 200 Status OK.
+* If alice truly has a Bitcoin address hosted on the domain that her alias suggests, the address will be sent back to Bob's wallet with an HTTP 200 Status OK.

 ```
 Code: 200
 {
     "address": "bc1qvw0ytfntx6zs0lfsruem6xwj0mewng523ktatp",
-    "signature": "SDHAFIFSNADSIK54DSFIN76KNSDNF342AFPSDFSNDIF"
 }
 ```
 * Bob's wallet can notify Bob that a valid address was found, and the wallet can now route a payment to Alice through her address.